daytum/subsurfaceml-geostats-training/README.md

 |       | 3:00 PM - 4:00 PM     | Neural Networks                        | Powerful deep learning methods                                               | [Notes](/Pyrcz_UTCourse/17_Neural_Networks.pdf) | [Demo](notebooks/NeuralNet.ipynb) | [Dashboard](/notebooks/Interactive_ANN.ipynb) | [Book](https://geostatsguy.github.io/MachineLearningDemos_Book/MachineLearning_ANN.html) | [Lecture](https://www.youtube.com/watch?v=A9PiCMY_6nM&list=PLG19vXLQHvSC2ZKFIkgVpI9fCjkN38kwf&index=42) |
 |       | 4:00 PM - 4:30 PM     | Conclusions and Wrap-up                | Summarize and discuss                                                        | [Notes](/Pyrcz_UTCourse/19_DrPyrczSecrets.pdf) | | | | |

-This is a nominal schedule.
-Note, we are learning and not schedule-driven; therefore the course delivery will adjust for the needs of the class.

 #### Beyond the Course

+We have the following [daytum](https://www.daytum.io/) short courses ready that we would love share, including core courses,

+1. Introduction to the Python Ecosystem
+2. Introduction to Energy Data Science using Python
+3. Introduction to Subsurface Machine Learning
+4. Machine Learning for Energy Executives
+5. Spatial Data Analytics and Geostatistics

+And other courses such as,

+1. Pandas for Excel Addicts
+2. Information and Game Theory
+3. Advanced Machine Learning
+4. Custom Courses Designed to Meet the Needs of the Company

 **There is Much More** – the building blocks can be reimplemented and expanded to address various other problems, opportunities.
 There is much more that we could cover,

 * Additional Theory

-* More Hands-on / Experiential
+* More Hands-on / Experiential Learning

 * Workflow Development